nilsberge/getSet/README.md

 # getSet
-Get, set or return a default value from deep object path string.
+Get, set or return a default value or type from deep object path string.